-For other parts of the world you can find your "time zone" information from iOptron website (http://www.ioptron.com/support.cfm?module=faq#).
-DO NOT COUNT DAYLIGHT SAVING TIME.
+For other parts of the world you can find your "time zone" information from internet.
+DO NOT COUNT DAYLIGHT SAVING TIME for UT offset.
 Fraction time zone can be entered as well.

 Observation Site Coordinate Set

 The longitude and latitude coordinates will be automatically updated when the GPS picks up satellite signals.
 "W/E" means western/eastern hemisphere; "N/S" means northern/southern hemisphere; "d" means degree; "m" means minute; and "s" means second.